FAQ

 A treatment like reflexology, when there is a specific goal in mind, may be best to do as a block of 4-6 over a 4 to 6 week period in line with certain lifestyle changes for optimum results.

-If you are having issues with tension in back, neck and shoulders, a similar approach with 3-4 treatments over a 4 week period may be highly beneficial to target and disperse tension with a view to then take maintenance treatments on a monthly basis.
+If you are having issues with tension in back, neck and shoulders, a similar approach with 3-4 treatments over a 4 week period may be highly beneficial to target and disperse tension with a view to then take maintenance treatments on a 3-4 weekly basis.

 5. What should I do if I feel uncomfortable or pain during my treatment?